Interview or Voice Over: Which is right for your video?

 No Audible Narration

-Sometimes you can completely forgo traditional narration and rely entirely on visuals to deliver your messages.
+Sometimes you can completely forgot traditional narration and rely entirely on visuals to deliver your messages.
 When done right, it can have a powerful impact on viewers.
 And since your text is used to deliver messages while also being the visuals, it’s fulfilling two roles (although it won’t save you much time as these videos are quite challenging to make).
 It’s certainly not as common to completely remove audible narration, but with the expanding field of motion graphics, text-based animations are becoming increasingly popular – see our video inspiration of the day below.